 A former student of my nearly 30 year college teaching career found my blog and sent me email updating me about her life over the last fifteen years or so.
 In it she said:

 I am so grateful that you and a small handful of other people I have encountered in my life had such an influence on me, in teaching me how to think for myself and how to not be a sheep, to not settle for accepting the world at face value, and the value in asking questions.
 I am sure you had a similar impact on other students … Thank you a million times over!

-In addition I have another former student from years ago with whom I regularly correspond and get together with when he comes to town.
-(There are very few like this; most of your students forget you.)
+In addition, I have another former student from years ago with whom I regularly correspond and get together when he comes to town.
+(There are few like this; most of your students forget you.)
 I recently received a birthday from him which contained this excerpt: “You remain one of the greatest inspirations from an otherwise boring and uneventful college experience.”

 Students & Teachers

 l begin with a disclaimer.
 I am not publishing these so anyone thinks I was a great teacher.
 I’m sure for every nice letter one receives from a former student there is another student who longs to write its antithesis.
 And as anyone who has ever read class evaluations of their teaching knows, the “this guy changed my life and should win the Nobel Peace Prize” evaluation is followed by one that says “this guy is the worst human being who ever lived.”

 My graduate school department chair gave the best advice I ever heard about class evaluations.
-In a typical sample of about 30-40 he said, take the 2 best and the 2 worst, throw them out, and focus on the remainder.
+In a typical sample of about 30-40, he said, take the 2 best and the 2 worst, throw them out and focus on the remainder.
 I think he was right.
 What I have found is that no matter what you do some students really like you and some really don’t.
-So it is the majority in the middle that provide the best feedback.
-Still the entire process of teaching evaluations done by students is suspect.
+So it is the majority in the middle that provides the best feedback.
+Still, the entire process of teaching evaluations done by students is suspect.
 Although I always did pretty well on them, I’ve often thought that they were bad for education, forcing instructors to grovel for student affection.